pwncollege/linux-luminarium/piping/tr-delete/DESCRIPTION.md

 `tr` can also translate characters to nothing (i.e., _delete_ them).
-This is done via a `-d` flag and an argument of what characters to delte:
+This is done via a `-d` flag and an argument of what characters to delete:

 ```console
 hacker@dojo:~$ echo PAWN | tr -d 'A'